-This dish brings back memories of family gatherings, with my Mum's Mahashi always stealing the spotlight.
-There’s something special about these stuffed courgettes and aubergines... they look impressive, but they’re surprisingly easy to make!
-Traditionally, they’re filled with rice and meat, but I swap the meat with plant-based mince beef.
+This dish always reminds me of family gatherings, with Gramma's Mahashi stealing the spotlight every time.
+There’s something so special about these stuffed courgettes and aubergines; they look impressive, but they’re actually not as tricky to make as they seem!

-In the Middle East, Mahashi is a must-have for big family meals and special occasions, the kind of dish that brings everyone together.
-Every region has its own way of making it, so it’s always exciting to try a friend’s version and see how they put their own spin on it!
+In the Middle East, Mahashi is a staple for big family meals and special occasions, the kind of dish that brings everyone together around the table.
+Every family has their own version, so it’s always fun to try a friend’s recipe and see the little twists they add.

 Ingredients: